clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 This example shows how to build a new RPM with no spec file.
 The example will create a simple helloclear RPM.

+Make sure you have completed `Example 1: First time setup`_ before starting this example.

 #.
-Navigate to the autospec workspace.
-The :file:`Makefile` provides a
+Navigate to the autospec workspace and build the helloclear RPM.
+The
-   :command:`make autospecnew` that can automatically generate an RPM package using the autospec tool.
-You must pass the URL to the source tarball and the NAME of the RPM you wish to create.
+   :file:`Makefile` provides a :command:`make autospecnew` that can automatically generate an RPM package using the autospec tool.
+You must pass the URL to the source tarball and the NAME of the RPM you wish to create:

-   Build the helloclear RPM:

    .. code-block:: bash

       cd ~/clearlinux
       make autospecnew URL="https://github.com/clearlinux/helloclear/archive/helloclear-v1.0.tar.gz" NAME="helloclear"

 #.
-The resulting RPMs are in :file:`~/clearlinux/packages/helloclear/rpms`.
-   Logs are in :file:`~/clearlinux/packages/helloclear/results`.
+The resulting RPMs are in :file:`./rpms`.
+Logs are in :file:`./results`.

 #.
 If build failures or dependency issues occur, provide the necessary
    dependency, ban, or exclusion information via control files to autospec: